sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 Sonata Admin Integration
 ------------------------

 Of course, it is possible to use this feature with the ``SonataAdminBundle``.
-In order to make it work, you need to create an extra bit of work.
+In order to make it work, you need to do an extra bit of work.

 Create a new file named ``layout.html.twig`` inside the ``app/Resources/SonataAdminBundle/views/`` with the following content: